 - Targets, tasks and action programs should be defined and religiously adhered to with clearly defined responsibilities and accountabilities.

-- Un-orthodox organizational mechanisms to enable superior fact based and hard-nosed execution to reach targets underlies most successful strategies.
+- Un-orthodox organizational mechanisms to enable superior fact based and hard-nosed execution to reach targets are behind most successful strategies.

-In view of the above, that thought leaders from academia, governments and industry in each nation should come together to debate and discuss the above points toward envisioning a national building process.
+Thought leaders from academia, governments and industry in each nation should come together to debate and discuss the above points toward envisioning a nation building process.
 A process that will enable inclusive economic development toward a more enlightened stewardship of geopolitical and geo-economics equations of our planet, and in turn advance the promise of our civilization.
 Accordingly, in helping policy makers shape & initiate socio-economic strategies (as a result economic and industrial policies) the framework below help us to structure our work with Governments often in support with Industry associations (Chambers of Commerce) and national think tanks (Universities included):